-Obesity, diabetes, and cancer are out of control in Pittsburgh and America.
+Obesity, diabetes, and cancer are out of control in America.
 Sadly, the rates for these diseases continue to skyrocket.
 Our nation is in a state of crisis concerning the health of its citizens.
 Typically, the medical approach to these health problems simply focuses on the disease and symptoms.
 It disregards the underlying factors that may be causing the crisis altogether.

 According to the 2010 Dietary Guidelines for Americans, solid fats and added sugars should account for no more than 5-15% of their caloric intake.
 Currently Americans are consuming an average of 800 calories per day of solid fats and added sugars.
 That is over 35% of our overall diet!
 It is recommended that no more than 8 teaspoons per day of added sugar, based on a 2,000 calorie per day diet, should be consumed.
 That means to stay in a healthy range, a person should not have more than 32 grams of added sugar per day.
 This is especially true if you’re already overweight, are trying to lose weight, or already have blood sugar problems.